pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/PeoplePicker.md

  ## MSGraph Permissions required

-This control requires the following scopes if groupId is of type Guid:
+This control requires the following scopes if groupId is of type String:

 at least : GroupMember.Read.All,